SoftWriters/RestaurantReviews/README.md

 # Luke's Solution

 All class diagrams were generated using the [Class Diagram tool](https://docs.microsoft.com/en-us/visualstudio/ide/class-designer/how-to-add-class-diagrams-to-projects?view=vs-2019) in Visual Studio 2019.
 The persistence layer users EF Core Code First Migrations to create a local SQL database.
 Some initial data is pre-seeded into the database.
 There are some basic unit tests to illustrate capability, but these tests are not intended to be exhaustive.
+This code is meant as an example of my design and implementation capabilities, but it is not intended to be production code.
+See the Future Enhancements section for some considerations that should occur before using this code in production.

 ## Project Structure / Architecture
 - Data - Data tier, built with EF Core